tomisuarez2/ImuCalibration/README.md

 The method is designed for low-cost IMUs like the **MPU-6050**, and requires **no external equipment**.
 It detects static data segments automatically and estimates sensor biases and calibration matrices.

+It also provides tools to **characterize and analyze the noise of all the imu sensors** using Allan Deviation analysis.
 ---

 ## 📌 Summary

-- ✅ Fully automatic calibration (no user interaction)
+- ✅ Fully automatic calibration and signal characterization (no user interaction)
 - ✅ Detects static windows in raw IMU data
 - ✅ Estimates:
   - Gyroscope biases, missalignment and scaling matrices
   - Accelerometer offsets, missalignment and scaling matrices
+  - Sensor measurement noises
 - ✅ Plots and tools to validate calibration
 - ✅ Written in clean, modular Python